SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 ## AWS CloudTrail - SQS List Queues Event

-This event sourced from AWS SQS occurrs rarely.
+This event sourced from AWS SQS occurs rarely.
 It could indicate that an adversary is attempting to collect information for later attack.
 When successful, the List Queues event returns all SQS queues that may be valid targets for further probing/attack.